This post was originally published on November 7, 2017 and updated on March 1, 2021 to reflect the most recent

 The Best Outdoor Kitchen Countertop Option

 At Brown Jordan Outdoor Kitchens, we recommend Dekton® by Cosentino® for all outdoor kitchen countertops.
-This new and innovative material is a combination of quartz, porcelain and glass formulated into an ultra-compact countertop surface that is non-porous, UV-resistant for color stability in the sunshine, durable, virtually indestructible and impervious to staining.
-Dekton® is also resistant to frost and thermal shock against heat, allowing it to be used in any outdoor climate.
+This new and innovative outdoor kitchen countertop material is a combination of quartz, porcelain and glass formulated into an ultra-compact countertop surface that is non-porous, UV-resistant for color stability in the sunshine, durable, virtually indestructible and impervious to staining.
+Dekton® is also resistant to frost and thermal shock against heat, allowing it to be used in any outdoor living space and climate.
 Additionally, these countertops are easy to clean, resistant to scratching, which keeps them looking sleek and allows them to last for a long time.

 Dekton® outdoor kitchen countertops come in a wide range of colors and finishes that pair perfectly with the stainless steel cabinets we offer at Brown Jordan Outdoor Kitchens.
 There are countless options you can choose for creating an optimal and aesthetically pleasing outdoor kitchen space in the backyard.
 The countertops include the following finishes:

 - Ananke: A deep, black simulation of grained wood, inspired by natural wood.